Skip to content

 Seat master cone to WL

-Confirm full seating with gentle apical pressure.
+Full seating is confirmed with gentle apical pressure.

 5